2510shea/Cybersecurity-Project-1/README.md

        -Machines Being Monitored

--How to Use the Ansible Build
+-How to use the Ansible Build

 -Commands utilized throughout Project 1 within the Terminal